 Lambda DNA based Vectors:

 Lambda DNA is 48.52kbp long.
 The virus exhibits both lysogenic and lytic cycles.
 Regulation of this is very fascinating and it has been extensively studied, for that matter it is one of the par excellent examples for understanding gene regulation.
 It is a double stranded DNA with 12 ntds long sticky tails whose sequence is complementary, hence the term COS site.
-The genome can be grossly divided into Left arm and Right arm and the central codong region.
+The genome can be grossly divided into Left arm and Right arm and the central coding region.
 The left has genes for head, tail, fiber, tail plate and other structural genes.
 Nearly 200 bp from the left end it has sequences for packaging the DNA into the head.
 The Right arm contains genes for replication.
 The central region contains genes for recombination and regulation such as cI and others.
 Some of the sequences in the central region are dispensable and one can replace this segment with foreign DNA.
 Thus one uses this DNA for cDNA or genomic library preparations.